yehia67/documentation/contributing/0.1/documentation/contribution-guidelines.md

 # Documentation style guide

-We encourage everyone with knowledge of IOTA to contribute to our documentation.
-To discuss the documentation, join our `#documentation-discussion` channel on [Discord](https://discord.iota.org).
+We encourage everyone with knowledge of IOTA technology to contribute to our documentation.

 To contribute new content: